apollographql/apollo-ios/docs/source/tutorial/tutorial-execute-query.md

 ## Adding your query to Xcode

-Now that your query is ready, head back to Xcode.
+Now that your query is fetching the right data, head back to Xcode.

 1. Go to **File > New > File...** and select the **Empty** file template:

 ![](images/empty_file_template.png)

 2. Click **Next** and name the file `LaunchList.graphql`.
 Make sure it's saved at the same level as your `schema.json` file.
-As before, don't add it to any target.
+As previously, don't add it to any target.

 3. Copy your final query from GraphiQL and paste it into `schema.json`.